 Day Pack

-Whether you travel with a backpack or a suitcase, you will also want to have a great day bag to organize all your daily travel essentials.
-When we explore a city on foot, we like to wear small backpacks where we can stow our wallets, keys, map, jacket and umbrella.
+Whether you prefer a backpack or a suitcase, you will also want a great day bag to organize all your daily travel essentials.
+When we explore a city on foot, we wear these small backpacks.

 Travel Camera